Claytime: Ancient Serbian Pottery Technique Brings Coveted UNESCO Status

 The final step of firing is sometimes done on open bonfires in Zlakusa, but only if stable weather permits.

-Firing in Zlakusa is done at a relatively low temperature of around 700-800 degrees Celsius, and the pots are not glazed, giving them a rough texture and ensuring a slow, even heat during cooking.
+Firing in Zlakusa is done at a relatively low temperature of around 700 to 800 degrees Celsius, and the pots are not glazed, giving them a rough texture and ensuring a slow, even heat during cooking.

 The main disadvantage of clay is that it can break when subjected to “heat shock” from a sudden change in temperature.